KokYenZein/LinguaStream/README.md

 ​
 ## What's Next?

 We plan to diversify our target audience to more languages, accents, and dialects to be able to reach more people.
 Furthermore, we plan to deploy our project as a public web app, so it is accessible to people across the globe.
 In the future, we also plan to improve our text-to-speech system and make the audios & videos more in-sync.
+Furthermore, we want to implement a history page so users can access previous videos.